How to reduce food waste in your diet

 HOW TO MANAGE YOUR RELATIONSHIP BETWEEN DIET AND THE AMOUNT OF FOOD YOU WASTE

-Food Waste is buzz word that has been growing in popularity.
-The growing buzz caught the attention of consumers to their local supermarkets, encouraging sellers to be more “eco friendly” to gain a reputation for good food.
+Food Waste is a buzz term that has been growing in popularity.
+The growing buzz caught the attention of consumers to their local supermarkets, encouraging sellers to be more “eco-friendly” to gain a reputation for good food.
 And guess what?
 People are cashing in for the greener product.
 For example, restaurants and supermarkets have more vegetarian and vegan options for meals than ever before. (meat production is one of the largest sources of methane into the atmosphere).
 It’s true that animal products take a significantly heavier toll on the environment, and acquire more resources.
 However, the general waste amount of animal products are significantly lower than those of plant waste and produce.
 Plant waste often spoils faster.
-According to a study done by the Untied Nations FAO, the most commonly discarded food items are roots and beets, in comparison to the animal products that take more resources to make.
+According to a study done by the Food and Agricultural Organization of the United Nations (FAO), the most commonly discarded food items are roots and beets, in comparison to the animal products that take more resources to make.

 The Food Footprint

-This graphic shows the flip flop relationship food has with our environment.
+This graphic shows the flip-flop relationship food has with our environment.
 It’s true that animal products require more resources from the environment, along with the land area and time to produce.
 It is is water costly and terrible for the environment.
 In comparison, plant produce also needs measurable resources.
-If we waste more plant produce than animal, how do we measure our resources to understand out food footprint?
+If we waste more plant produce than animals, how do we measure our resources to understand our food footprint?